romilandc/Battery-Storage-Optimization-Strategy/README.md

 **Objective:**

-Construct and backtest a simple operational strategy to maximize revenue from a hypothetical battery by buying and selling electricity during the hold-out period at the nodes aeci_lmp, mich_lmp, minn_lmp.
+Construct and backtest a simple operational trading strategy to maximize revenue from a hypothetical battery by buying and selling electricity during the hold-out period at the nodes aeci_lmp, mich_lmp, minn_lmp.

 **Dataset:**